My Oscar Fish Is Not Eating Food – What to Do?

 • Check if the fish food is expired

-• Check if there is any aggression with the other fish/s
+• Check if there is any aggression with the other fish

 • Test the pH levels in your fish tank.
 It should be between 6.0 and 8.0.

-If you can maintain quality and nutrition in its diet, your Oscar will remain healthy.
-Just so you do not have any problems feeding your beloved Oscars, keep a few things in mind:
+If you can maintain quality and nutrition in your diet, your Oscar will remain healthy.
+To avoid experiencing any problems while feeding your beloved Oscars, keep a few things in mind:

 • Do not compromise on the quality of the food.